spectrocloud/librarium/packages/docs/content/04-clusters/2-vmware-clusters.md

 If the above steps do not resolve your issues, copy the **following script** to the installer VM and execute to generate a logs archive.
 Open a support ticket and attach the logs archive to the ticket to allow the Spectro Cloud Support team to troubleshoot and provide further guidance.

-# SCRIPT NEEDED as per the previous paragraph

-## Gateway Cluster - Provisioning failure or stuck
+## Gateway Cluster - Provisioning stalled/failure

-Installation of the gateway cluster may run into errors or might get stuck in provisioning state for a variety of reasons: a lack of infrastructure resources, IP addresses not being available, unable to perform NTP sync, etc. While these are most common, several other reasons could be the reasons.
-These might possibly be based on the underlying environment.
+Installation of the gateway cluster may run into errors or might get stuck in the provisioning state for a variety of reasons like lack of infrastructure resources, IP addresses not being available, unable to perform NTP sync, etc. While these are most common, some of the other issues might be related to the underlying VMware environment.
 The Cluster Details page, which can be accessed by clicking anywhere on the gateway widget, contains details of every orchestration step including an indication of the current task being executed.
 Any intermittent errors will be displayed on this page next to the relevant orchestration task.
-The events tab on this page also provides a useful resource to look at lower level operations being performed for various orchestration steps.
+The events tab on this page also provides a useful resource to look at lower level operations being performed for the various orchestration steps.
 If you think that the orchestration is stuck or failed due to an invalid selection of infrastructure resources or an intermittent problem with the infrastructure, you may reset the gateway by clicking on the 'Reset' button on the gateway widget.
 This will reset the gateway state to 'Pending' allowing you to reconfigure the gateway and start provisioning of a new gateway cluster.
 If the problem persists, please contact Spectro support via the Service Desk.

 # Upgrading a cloud gateway